phisinger/Strike_analysis/readme.md

 Content aka.
 TL;DR:

-1. Collect news articles regarding the keyword "Streik" (English strike) with Python data pipeline.
+1. Collect news articles regarding the keyword "Streik" (English strike) with AWS Lambda function.
-2. Analyse this data
+2. Prepare the data
-3. Predict next strikes
+3. Analysis Storytelling

-## Webscraping news articles and storing them in Postgres DB
+## Webscraping news articles on AWS

 This project uses the the the REST API of [News API](https://newsapi.org/) by implementing the request library.
 Sample outputs can be found on the website.
 A paging functionality is used to receive all (maximal) 500 articles.
 A seperate method is used to process the raw data.
 After that the articles are stored in a local PostgreSQL database via Pandas' interface.